hussainashiqktk/IT-automation-projects/Projects/Auto_User_Accounts/README.md

-Below is an updated version of the project tailored to your request: automating local user account creation, modification, and deletion on a Windows system (without Active Directory) or Linux, using a CSV file as input, with changes triggered immediately upon CSV updates.
-I’ve added comprehensive logging throughout the application.
-Since you don’t have AD, I’ll focus on local user management using PowerShell for Windows, with notes for Linux adaptation.

----

 ### 1. Project Overview
 This automation monitors a CSV file for changes and instantly creates, modifies, or deletes local user accounts on a Windows system based on the file’s contents, simulating a user management system without Active Directory.
 It’s perfect for standalone systems or small-scale IT setups where local accounts need quick, automated updates (e.g., lab computers or test environments).
 The tool eliminates manual user management tasks, ensuring real-time updates and logging all actions for auditing.